Welcome to the No BS Run Club!

 - “Can I ever be one of those people who truly loves running?”

-I went through all of those questions, plus all of the questions I had myself when I first started running, and then I mapped out exactly what I would have wanted.
+I went through all of those questions, plus all of the questions I had myself when I first started running, and then I mapped out exactly what I would have wanted in a training program.

 I created From 0 – 13.1 to be the program I WISH I had when I first started running.

-When I first started, I wanted a training program that gave me a step-by-step guide on how to go from being able to run for just 2 minutes to being able to run for 13.1 miles (filled with daily workouts, recipes, cross training and strength training exercises, peer interaction, and much more – geared specifically toward new runners).
+When I first started, I wanted a training program that gave me a step-by-step guide on how to go from being able to run for just 2 minutes to being able to run for 13.1 miles (filled with daily workouts, recipes, cross training and strength training exercises, peer support, daily access to a running coach for questions, and much more – geared specifically toward new runners).

 When I first started, I wanted someone to cut through all the bullshit and give me the information I truly needed (and no more!) to eliminate the feelings of overwhelm that came with trying to research every aspect of long distance running on my own.